josesebastian445/joseviews/README.md

 in dev, so an unfinished case study is safe to publish and a placeholder can't quietly become permanent.

-Every schema field has a matching widget in `public/admin/config.yml`.
-If you add a field, add it in both places — drift there means the CMS writes files that fail the build.

 ---

 ## SEO